Lukaku heartbreak just another chapter in Sevilla's Europa League love story | Goal.com

 It was Diego Carlos who had taken Lukaku down in the area as he raced away from the Brazilian just five minutes into the game.

-Remarkably, the Brazilian was only shown a yellow card by referee Danny Makkelie – despite cynically denying Lukaku a clear goalscoring chance.
+Remarkably, the defender was only shown a yellow card by referee Danny Makkelie – despite cynically denying Lukaku a clear goalscoring chance.

 Despite the injustice, Lukaku and Inter will probably still end up blaming themselves for this defeat.